GFF logo

 Start with a needle

-If you are just starting out with tubes, I recommend that you stick to sowing and stitching needles.
+If you are just starting out with tubes, I recommend that you stick to sewing and stitching needles.
 These come in a wealth of shapes and diameters, and you can most likely find one for almost any type of plastic or plastic lined tube.
 They cost next to nothing and a large selection will cover most of your tube tool needs.

 The smaller the inner diameter of your tubes become, the more difficult is is to find a good tool.
 The needle will simply become so thin that it wobbles when you put weight on your thread.

-The Swedish Tube Needle (sometimes referred to as Hakan's Needle after Swedish Hakan Norling) is made for the purpose and has several tapers as well as a bent butt, which guarantees a secure grip for the vise's jaws.
+The Swedish Tube Needle (sometimes referred to as Hakan's Needle after Swedish Håkan Norling) is made for the purpose and has several tapers as well as a bent butt, which guarantees a secure grip for the vise's jaws.
 Metal tubes still offer a hard job, even for this needle.

 A good alternative can actually be a blind eye salmon hook.
 These are not that common, but if you can get your hands on a package of large hooks of this type (like Partridges 1/0, 2/0 or larger), then try them.